protopopov1122/LuaCppB/README.md

 * transparent invocation of Lua functions.
 * C++ class and object binding to Lua.
 * transparent C++ object passing to/from Lua.
+* support of smart pointers.
-* support of some STL types - vectors, pairs, tuples.
+* support of some STL types - vectors, maps, pairs, tuples.
+* support of coroutines.

 TODO:
 * extend support of STL types.
-* add support of threading and coroutines.
+* simplify threading and coroutines.
 * perform refactoring, simplify API.

 ### Motivation